Beautiful 'Cause You Love Me

-"Beautiful 'Cause You Love Me" is a song recorded by British girl group Girls Aloud from their second compilation album, Ten (2012) and their final single release.
+"Beautiful 'Cause You Love Me" is a song recorded by British girl group Girls Aloud.
+It appears on their second compilation album, Ten (2012).
 It was written by Rachel Moulden and produced by Jim Eliot.
-The song received mixed reviews from music critics, who thought that ballads were not the group's best efforts.
+The song received mixed reviews from music critics, some of whom thought ballads were not the group's best efforts.
 Upon the release of Ten, it charted at number 97 on the UK Singles Chart.
-The accompanying music video was directed by Paul Caslin, and consists mostly of beauty shots from each member.
-The song was performed on a few programmes, such as Children in Need 2012 and Top of the Pops.
+The accompanying music video, directed by Paul Caslin, consists mostly of beauty shots from each member.
+The song was performed on programmes such as Children in Need 2012 and Top of the Pops.

 Background and composition

 To follow the success of "Something New", the group decided to release "Beautiful 'Cause You Love Me" as the second single from their compilation album Ten.
 The song officially premiered on BBC Radio 2 on 13 November 2012, while the digital release took place on 17 December 2012.
 It was also sent to mainstream radio in the United Kingdom.